markmnl/tmail/README.md

 # Thread-Mail
-Thread-mail, often abreviated: tmail, is a messaging protocol built on HTTP.
+Thread-mail, often abbreviated: tmail, is a messaging protocol built on HTTP.
 Messages are _relational_ (hence “Thread” in the name) in that they know their parent they are in reply to (using a blockchain identifier), and _topic orientated_ in that each message pertains to a particular topic.

 A tmail host (which below specification defines) is the only requirement to setup a full functioning tmail service.
 Many additional services can compliment a tmail host adding their special function.
 A selection of tmail service implementations: